top of page

 Cabo São Vicente by Hans Faber

-Note – This hike fits a series of semi long-distance walks in the territories of Europe’s autochthonous minorities, or coast trails, in an effort to experience, understand their landscape and culture.
-Exactly where the Frisia Coast Trail is all about too.
+Note 1 — This hike fits neatly into a series of semi long-distance walks across the territories of Europe’s autochthonous minorities, or along coast trails, undertaken to experience and understand their landscapes and cultures.
+Exactly what the Frisia Coast Trail is all about, too.

-For these reasons the bastards hiked the Cape Wrath Trail in the northwest of Scotland (read our blog posts “My God, the Germans bought all the bread!” cried Moira and A Horsewoman from Harlingen in the Scottish Highlands), the GR20 dissecting on altitude the island of Corsica (read our blog post Support for the Corsican Cause in jeopardy), the Pembrokeshire Coast Path in the southwest of Wales (read our post Croeso i Gerddwyr), and the Andalucian Coast to Coast Walk in the southwest of Spain (read our blog post Naranjas and Reservoir Dogs - Hiking in Andalusia).
+For these reasons the bastards hiked the northwest of Scotland (see our blog posts “My God, the Germans Bought All the Bread!”
+Cried Moira and A Horsewoman From Harlingen in the Highlands—Hiking the Cape Wrath Trail), hiked the granite mountains of Corsica (see our blog post Support for the Corsican Cause in Jeopardy—Hiking the GR20), hiked the southwest of Wales (see our blog post Croeso i Gerddwyr—Hiking the Pembrokeshire Coast Path), and hiked the Andalucian Coast to Coast Walk in the southwest of Spain (see our blog post Naranjas and Reservoir Dogs—Hiking the Coast to Coast Walk in Andalusia).

 Suggested music